OpenMS/pyopenms-docs/docs/source/untargeted_metabolomics_preprocessing.rst

 ======================================

-The universal workflow for untargeted :terM:`metabolomics` always consists of :terM:`feature` detection in the individual :term:`MS` sample files and their linkage to :term:`consensus features` with common :term:`m/z` and :term:`retention time` values.
+The universal workflow for untargeted :terM:`metabolomics` always consists of :terM:`feature` detection in the individual :term:`MS` sample files and their linkage to :term:`consensus features` with common m/z and retention time values.
 In addition, there are optional steps such as adduct detection and annotation of :terM:`features` with associated :term:`MS2` :term:`spectra`.

 .. image:: img/metabolomics-preprocessing.png